M41KL-N41TT/fbacc.io/README.md

 # fbacc.io

-## The JavaScript code payload I got from fbacc.io
+The is is JavaScript code payload I got from fbacc.io Removed useless junk.
+Plan on making it comaptible with proxied hostname